CHRIST THE DELIVERER: SEVEN (EXCERPT OF BEHOLD MY SERVANT!)

-For both he that sanctifieth and they who are sanctified are all of one: for which cause he is not ashamed to call them brethren, (Hebrews 2:11)
+For both He who sanctifies [makes holy] and those who are being sanctified are all of one, for which reason He is not ashamed to call them brethren, (Hebrews 2:11)

-"He that sanctifieth" is Christ.
-"They who are sanctified" are the members of His Body.
+“He who sanctifies” is Christ.
+“Those who are being sanctified” are the members of His Body.
 Christ and the members of His Church are all of God, having been born of the one Father in Heaven.
-For this reason Christ is not ashamed to call us "brethren."
+For this reason Christ is not ashamed to call us “brethren.”

 Until we have been born again, Christ cannot call us brothers.
 Creatures of flesh and blood, of the dust of the ground, cannot be the brothers of the Divine Christ.
 As long as we continue to walk in our fleshly nature Christ cannot call us brothers.

 As the Divine Substance, the Word of God, is implanted in us, we become of the same Substance and Nature as Christ.
 We are born of God.
 We are partakers of Christ’s broken body and shed blood.
 We have the same Father.
 Christ can now call us brothers.

 Before His resurrection Christ was the only begotten of the Father.
 After His resurrection the Lord became “the firstborn from the dead”—the first of many brothers.

 We Christians are being made the new covenant, the Word of God, the Arm of the Lord.